 Third, have I read your writing?
 I will certainly be asked about your writing ability.
-For graduate school recommendation letters, I need to have read at least 10 pages of your individual original writing, and the research studies in COM 382 do not count nor do the COM 301 assignments.
+For graduate school recommendation letters, I need to have read at least 10 pages of your individual original writing.
 Similarly, in my courses that are more team activity-based, it will be difficult for me to speak to your individual writing if you did not take the W-OPTION.
 If I have not read your writing but we had a close relationship in office hours, I am still willing to write a letter for you, but I will have to mention that I cannot speak to your writing ability.
 My familiarity with your writing is less important for lower stakes letters of recommendation like the UW Foster School of Business Sales Certificate Program or Study Abroad applications.

 2. How big was the class that you were in and what type of class was it?